timville85/4dapter/4dapter_FW-HID-Single/README.md

 ```c++
 #define N64Mister       false
 ```
-NES, SNES, Genesis controllers will be mapping automatically for immediate use.
+NES, SNES, Genesis controllers will be mapped automatically for immediate use.
 N64 controllers will need to be re-mapped in Retroarch (Mupen64Plus-Next) according to the diagram below
 ![n64-mapping.png](n64-mapping.png)
-An example re-map for player 1 is in [Mupen64Plus-Next.rmp](Mupen64Plus-Next.rmp)
+An example re-map for player 1 is in [Mupen64Plus-Next.rmp](Mupen64Plus-Next.rmp) which can be manually copied to `/userdata/system/.config/retroarch/config/remaps/Mupen64Plus-Next`

 ### Older versions of Batocera
 This mapping will be added to Batocera in version 42+ but can be manually added to your `/userdata/system/configs/emulationstation/es_input.cfg` with the content in [es_last_inpug.cfg](es_last_input.cfg)